coveooss/coveo-python-oss/coveo-pyproject/README.md

 The marker above comes with a few behavior differences in the way it interacts with pyproject and poetry:

-- it cannot be packaged, published or even pip-installed.
+- it cannot be packaged, published or even pip-installed
 - `pyproject ci` will skip it
-- the `tool.poetry.dev-dependencies` section is reserved, can be generated and updated through pyproject's `pull-dev-requirements` and `fix-outdated` commands.
+- the `tool.poetry.dev-dependencies` section is reserved, can be generated and updated through pyproject's `pull-dev-requirements` and `fix-outdated` commands

 As such, the pydev functionality is only suitable to enable seamless development between python projects in the repository.